 - Be sure to check the ingredients on your hair products.
 The ingredients that you should avoid are: sulfate, alcohol, mineral oil and petroleum.
 If your hair products contain any of these, you should stop using it IMMEDIATELY!

-- Do NOT invest in hair care products containing vitamins.
-The external application of vitamin products to your hair is of no value, because hair is dead.
-The papilla located at the roots inside the head controls hair growth.
-Any vitamins that are applied to the hair shaft instead of the roots – where growth is controlled – are a waste of time and money.
-However, daily doses of vitamins and minerals help to maintain healthy hair.
+- Vitamins included in hair products are nothing more than a marketing ploy designed to convince you to purchase.
+Dollars spent on hair care products containing vitamins is literally money down the drain.
+Externally applied vitamins and minerals generally have no affect on the hair, because hair has no life or ability to absorb vitamins and minerals.
+Remember, nutrients (vitamins & minerals) work best when taking internally.
+Daily doses of vitamins and minerals help to maintain healthy hair.
 They are essential for beautiful hair growth.
 Including nutritional supplements in your diet is certainly one way to assure yourself that you are getting the necessary vitamins and minerals your body needs for growing longer, healthier hair.

 - The signs of damaged hair are: a lack of shine, split or frizzy ends, dryness and excessive breakage.
-A good conditioner can help correct these problems.
+Rapunzel’s Protein Deep Conditioner can help correct these problems.

 - Organic products don’t automatically mean better products.
 Organic products contain chemicals.
 Using something labeled organic or natural doesn’t mean allergic reactions or other problems are eliminated.